IVF during COVID-19: CHR’s Always-up-to-date Guide

-At the same time, we feel that operating as normal is not the right thing to do either, as having a full office will increase the likelihood of our patients and staff being exposed to the virus, as well as making it difficult to practice social distancing.
+At the same time, we felt that operating as normal was not the right thing to do either, as having a full office would increase the likelihood of our patients and staff being exposed to the virus, as well as making it difficult to practice social distancing.

-We’re aiming for a middle ground based on treatment urgency: Even during the peak of the pandemic in New York City, CHR kept welcoming new patients who are considered urgent cases.
+Therefore, we’ve aimed for a middle ground based on treatment urgency: Even during the peak of the pandemic in New York City, CHR kept welcoming new patients who are considered urgent cases.
 For these urgent cases, evaluation and treatment can begin immediately.
 This includes women who:

 - Are over age 40

 - Have such low ovarian reserve that treatment cannot be delayed by 3-4 months

 - Are about to undergo cancer treatment and are seeking fertility preservation